techaccecho/flutter-apps/blog/README.md

 ## What can it do?

-- View, Write and Share blog posts
+- View, write and share blog posts.
+- Open a blog post to read the full post content and its comments.
-- Create and interact with Forum topics
+- Create and interact with forum topics.
+- View user profiles from author/comment links.
+- Allow administrators to access the archived user directory.

+## Layout Behavior

+The web layout is responsive:

+- Mobile widths use a compact header layout.
+- Tablet widths show a fixed-width sidebar with flexible content.
+- Desktop widths use the full browser width with a `2:8` sidebar/content split, including maximized wide monitors.

 ## Prerequisites